 Whatever the decking surface and railing material you choose however, pressure treated lumber is generally the standard for construction of the floor framing and support structure of your deck.

 Deck Construction Options: Once you’ve made your choice in decking materials, deciding how to fasten the deck board to the frame involves a few trade-offs.
-If you’re working with vinyl or fiberglass-plastic decks, the fasteners are usually a hidden feature not visible to the eye.
+If you’re working with composite, vinyl or fiberglass-plastic decks, the fasteners are usually a hidden feature not visible to the eye.
 If you’re working with wood, you should think through your options.
 Nailing may be easy, but even galvanized nails can leave stains and rust bleeds on the wood.
 Plus, as the wood expands and contracts, nails pull out, resulting in loose boards on your deck that can be unsightly and even dangerous.

 For a more permanent deck assembly solution for your outdoor room, select stainless steel screws.
 Using a power drill with the right tip, stainless steel screws can be driven to just below the deck’s surface where they’re difficult to spot.
 And since the screws are stainless, they can’t rust and stain the finished surface of the wood.